4.8 out of 5 Stars on TrustPilot

 (Source: Energy Saving Trust website: http://www.energysavingtrust.org.uk/Insulation)

 The cost of external wall insulation would initially come off as a significant hurdle.
-All of these forms of insulation have funding available through ECO4 and ECO Plus schemes therefore it is a worthwhile investment, as external wall insulation has the most significant impact on savings.
+All these insulation forms have funding available through ECO4 and ECO Plus schemes; therefore, it is a worthwhile investment, as external wall insulation has the most significant impact on savings.
+The other funding available is through GBIS.
+The Great British Insulation Scheme is available for properties with an EPC below a C. Depending on the size of the house and other circumstances, GBIS can cover the cost of materials.

 Altogether, it can be problematic to project the savings and payback timescale due to the numerous variables in play.
 For example, even if your thermal envelope is finished, it can still be susceptible to water ingress or thermal bridging.

 Savings and payback can also change depending on the current cost of energy.
-There is a lot of uncertainty surrounding energy bills with shortages affecting cost.
-However, cutbacks and savings can be made with certain measures and insulation.
+There is a lot of uncertainty surrounding energy bills, with shortages affecting cost.
+However, certain measures and insulation can make cuts and savings.

-Let us know how you’re planning to save money on bills and if you have any thoughts on how much insulation costs!
+Let us know how you plan to save money on bills and if you have any thoughts on how much insulation costs!

 Facebook